-He has experience in treating and managing a range of injuries and sports, such as football, running, ice hockey, rugby league, body building and general gym work.
+Hi, my name is Gus and I set up Performa Therapy in 2009.
+The aim was to develop an individualised and in depth clinic for people to have access to.
+Focusing on the physiological and psychological needs of the person, whatever their goal is.
+I have experience in treating and managing a range of injuries and sports, such as football, running, ice hockey, rugby league, Golf, body building and general gym work.
 This experience has led to an understanding the different needs that are placed on the body and the functionality that is required in order to regain normal movement patterns from weakness or pain.

 The Clinic, based in Leyland near Preston, also focuses on maintenance through therapy and performance training in order to improve the performances of the individual and reduce the risk of injury.
 This is achieved through Sports Therapy, massage, acupuncture and taping to name a few.
-For Further Information see our Services page.
-He is a proud member of MSK Reform, an organisation aiming to develop the musculoskeletal profession.
-As such he works closely with other professionals within the multidisciplinary team, including sports therapists, strength and conditioners, physiotherapists, osteopaths, sports medicine practitioners and clinical psychologists.
+For Further Information see the treatment page.
+I am a proud member of MSK Reform, an organisation aiming to develop the musculoskeletal profession.
+As such I work closely with other professionals within the multidisciplinary team, including sports therapists, strength and conditioners, physiotherapists, osteopaths, sports medicine practitioners and clinical psychologists.
 This multidisciplinary model is utilised in many organisations and the aim to bring that to the masses, see the section Injury Mechanics for more information.

 - Degree Qualified